MUSAICS REPAIRS SERVICE

 I am also able to add active EQ if required.
 I personally am not convinced of the need for active circuitry in guitars, as one should be able to achieve those sort of results with an amplifier, or effects pedals.

-These rubber pegs are used on various Premier Vibraphones.
+This rubber peg is used on Premier Vibraphones, and a slightly different version on the Premier xylophone.
 The one pictured with black tape around it

 resembles the state